 So you’ve built an amazing mobile app.
 That’s great!

-Now comes the hard part: finding the right people to download and use it.
+Now comes the hard part: finding the right people to install—and keep—your app.

-This guide will show you how to use Universal App campaigns (UAC) to connect your app with the right users across Google Search, Google Play, YouTube, Gmail and the Google Display Network.
+This guide will show you how to use App campaigns to promote your app across our largest channels like Google Search, Google Play, YouTube, Gmail, and the Google Display Network.

-Read on to learn the key steps to running a successful Universal App campaign.
+Read on to learn key best practices to setting up a successful App campaign.

-Create a UAC that optimizes for “Install volume” and targets “All users” to get the most installs for a target cost-per-install (CPI).
+Create an App campaign that optimizes for “Install volume” and targets “All users” to get the most installs for a target cost-per-install (CPI).

 - Set a target CPI based on the average value of a new user.